wilsonaustin10/zigral3.0/docs/frontend_backend_integration.md

 ## Conclusion

 This implementation plan and checklist provide a clear, step-by-step process to connect the Zigral frontend with the backend services.
-The plan ensures that user commands from the chat UI are processed by the orchestrator, agent actions are displayed via the Kasm iframe, and real-time updates and HITL feedback are integrated into the Agent Manager Dashboard.
+The plan ensures that user commands from the chat UI are processed by the orchestrator, agent actions are displayed via the noVNC iframe, and real-time updates and HITL feedback are integrated into the Agent Manager Dashboard.
 By following this guide, you'll be well positioned to complete the MVP by 2/15.